crs4/workflow-testing-ro-crate/docs/0.1-DRAFT/index.md

 repos/<OWNER>/<REPO NAME>/actions/workflows/<YAML FILE NAME>
 ```

-For instance, the [fair-crcc-send-data](https://github.com/crs4/fair-crcc-send-data) repository has a GitHub Actions workflow, `.github/workflows/main.yml`, that runs tests for the scientific workflow hosted in the repository.
+For instance, [fair-crcc-send-data](https://github.com/crs4/fair-crcc-send-data) has a GitHub Actions workflow, `.github/workflows/main.yml`, that runs tests for the scientific workflow hosted in the repository.
 To have the test runs monitored by LifeMonitor, the `TestInstance` entry needs to be set up as follows:

 ```json
 {